[SEETF'23] BabyRC4

 [CDDC'23] Audio Steganography

 CDDC'23: Audio Steganography This was a slightly more complex(more than usual for me) audio steganography challenge which required the use of least significant bits.
 The Challenge Found a suspicious audio file.
 Seems like... something is hidden inside...
 Identify the character strings.
 Along with this was a file, problem.wav.
 Analysis Usually, when tackling audio steganography challenges, I would use Audacity to view the spectrogram of the audio file.
-However, when taking a look at this (literally a) problem.
+However, when taking a look at this (literally a) problem.wav, there didn’t seem to be anything I could get.

 [CDDC'23] The Key